stappersg/vBook/src/tuto/0/filtering.md

 ```
 <p style="text-align: center;"> <i>/etc/vsmtp/domain-enabled/incoming.vsl</i> </p>

-the "do not deliver untrusted domains" rule will save any email from senders  addresses that match the `family::untrusted` regex in a quarantine folder named "untrusted", and will not deliver the email.
+The "do not deliver untrusted domains" rule will save any email from senders  addresses that match the `family::untrusted` regex in a quarantine folder named "untrusted", and will not deliver the email.

 ## Filtering for doe-family.com